Reviews12 min read

 Zoho One subscribers — if you're already paying for Zoho's suite, Zoho CRM is the obvious choice.
 The ecosystem integration creates genuinely compounding value across tools.

 Businesses with custom sales processes that don't fit into off-the-shelf CRM templates.
-The customization depth here is genuinely rare at this price point.
+The customization depth here is rare at this price point.

 International businesses — Zoho CRM supports multiple currencies, languages, and compliance frameworks.
 It's used in 180+ countries, which isn't just a vanity stat — it means the localization actually works.